PRECIOUS-Gold holds firm on failed Brexit vote, Fed rate hike pause hopes

 “The safe haven appeal is quite strong as there are rising possibilities of a disorderly Brexit,” said Benjamin Lu, analyst with Phillip Futures, adding the metal was holding pretty well despite competing influence from U.S. equity markets

-British lawmakers defeated May’s Brexit divorce deal by a crushing margin, triggering political chaos that could lead to a disorderly exit from the EU or even to a reversal of the 2016 decision to leave.
+British lawmakers defeated May’s Brexit divorce deal by a crushing margin, triggering political chaos that could lead to a messy exit from the EU or even to a reversal of the 2016 decision to leave.

 “We are seeing weakness in economy in China as well as the U.S. and markets are expecting that Fed might slow interest rates in the near future,” Lu said.